 Another newly established venue for those who really love underground electronic music is Arcan.
 Located in a residential zone on Binh Thanh District, the establishment features a restaurant and lounge called the ArcanStone that’s open during the day.
 The sound-proofed club on the second floor comes to life after dark with a generous array of music you will be hard pressed to find anywhere else in Asia with genres such as psytrance, raggatek, drum&bass and many others.
 On Saturday Afternoons, they host a weekly poolside chillout day party called Hazy Lemons, a great way to chill and laze away on a Saturday afternoon.

 You have several bars and clubs where you will meet the same groups of people.
 The most popular are Broma in District 1, which also hosts the popular Vitamin D after party that starts every Saturday and Sunday morning up to mid-day; Saigon Outcast in District 2 is another eclectic venue which hosts a flurry of activities all year.
-Colloquially known as “Outcast”, it’s a must-visit for anybody staying in the city longer than just a few days.
+Colloquially known as “Outcast”, it is a must-visit for anybody staying in the city longer than just a few days.
 They organise all kinds of events, have regular movie nights, open mic/DJ nights, farmers’ markets on the weekends, shows and live theatre… and a climbing wall!
-However, it takes about 20 minutes by taxi to get there from the city centre.
+It takes about 20 minutes by taxi to get there from the city centre.

 The Best Places in Saigon for a Fancy Night Out

 Rooftops are king in Saigon, and among the most renowned are Chill Skybar and Glow Skybar.